Marguerite Van Cook: Comics and graphic novels

-Of her comics work, Van Cook is known for her color work on the graphic novel Seven Miles a Second, with Romberger and David Wojnarowicz.
+Of her comics work, Van Cook is known for her colour work on the graphic novel Seven Miles a Second, with Romberger and David Wojnarowicz.
 Van Cook was nominated for an Eisner Award in 2014 for her work on this book in the category of Best Painter/Multimedia Artist (interior art).
-The graphic novel was reprinted in 2013 as 7 Miles a Second by Fantagraphics Books publishers with amended color production.
+The graphic novel was reprinted in 2013 as 7 Miles a Second by Fantagraphics Books publishers with amended colour production.
 It rose to No. 5 on the New York Times best-seller list.
 The original artwork was shown at the New Museum and the comic was included in the Museum of Modern Art "Open Ends, Millennium Show".
 In 2014 she wrote and colored The Late Child and Other Animals, a generational memoir, which was adapted and drawn by James Romberger and published by Fantagraphics Books.
 The story "Nature Lessons" from the book received an Ignatz nomination for "Outstanding Story" in 2015.

 She has worked for DC Comics as a writer and colorist.
 She has collaborated on a comic Ground Zero with James Romberger, which was serialized through the 1980s and 1990s in various downtown literary magazines.